tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/index.rst

  * Automatic updates with the standard opkg system
  * Fully customizable fan control (enables immersion cooling)
  * Advanced monitoring to prevent overheating and other issues
+ * Auto-upgrade mechanism
+ * Dynamic Power Scaling, which lowers the power limit in case of high temperatures, for continuous mining

 *******************
 Support and Contact